Jbleezy/BO2-Reimagined/README.md

 ### Mob of the Dead
 * Replaced Remington 870 MCS wallbuy at Citadel with Semtex wallbuy
-* Added PHD Flopper at Showers
+* Added PHD Flopper machine at Showers
 * Added one-way teleporter at Docks
 * 1 afterlife max in solo
 * Entering afterlife no longer takes 2 additional seconds if the player had Electric Cherry